Maryland Hearing Screening Requirements for Newborns and School-Aged Children

 The following information summarizes hearing screening programs for newborns and school-aged children.

-The model system shall provide for the implementation of an early identification program and follow-up of hearing-impaired infants and infants who are at risk of developing a hearing impairment and includes the following components:
+The Department shall establish and maintain a model system to provide for the implementation of an early identification program and follow-up of newborns and infants who have or are at risk for developing a permanent hearing status that affects speech-language skills and includes the following components:

-- computerized tracking system to gather and maintain program data;
+- department database to gather and maintain program data;

 - in-service training of hospitals, local health departments, and local education agencies;